KholdStare/kholdstare.github.com/_posts/2012-12-19-perfect-forwarding-to-async-2.markdown

 * Then, <code>std::async</code> make a copy internally, creating a temporary _rvalue_.
 * Finally, <code>std::async</code> forwards this temporary _rvalue_ to the lambda, and the compilation fails because it cannot be bound to an _lvalue reference_ as we expect.

 So what can we do?
-If you still remember part one, we have to pass the value by pointer to bypass the extra copy by <code>std::async</code>.
-However, this would mean that we have to access the value in two different ways in the lambda:
+If you still remember part one, we have to wrap the value using <code>std::ref</code> to bypass the extra copy by <code>std::async</code>.

-* As a pointer when <code>input</code> is an lvalue ( have to dereference )
-* As a value when <code>input</code> is an rvalue ( can use directly )
+However, <code>std::ref</code> cannot be constructed from an lvalue, and thus cannot be used to do perfect forwarding.

 We need a unified solution, so we write our function template once.